aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/load-license-from-stream-object/_index.md

 // ExEnd:4
 ```

-## Step 3: Load License in FileStream
+## Step 3: load license in fileStream

 Open the license file using a `FileStream`.
 This is the **how to set Aspose** part of the process.